johnlspouge/Asymptotic-and-Regime-Regression-Program-ARRP/README.md

 **Examples**

 * `arrp.exe -in points.dat -out regress.out`
-Asymptotic linear regression (c = 2.0), allowing removal of points on both left and right
+Linear regime regression (c = 2.0), allowing removal of points on both left and right
 * `arrp.exe -in points.dat -out regress.out -flat -include left`
-Asymptotic constant regression (c = 2.0), allowing removal of points on only the right
+Constant regime regression (c = 2.0), onto a horizontal line, allowing removal of points on only the right
 * `arrp.exe -in points.dat -out regress.out -c 1.0 -include right`
-Asymptotic linear regression (c = 1.0), allowing removal of points on only the left
+Linear regime regression (c = 1.0), allowing removal of points on only the left
 * `arrp.exe -in points.dat -out regress.out -regression weighted`
 Weighted linear regression
 * `arrp.exe -in points.dat -out regress.out -regression robust`
-Robust linear regression with the Andrews' function (a = 1.339)
+Linear robust regression with the Andrews' function (a = 1.339) [2]
 * `arrp.exe -in points.dat -out regress.out -flat -regression robust -a 3.0`
-Robust constant regression with the Andrews' function (a = 3.0)
+Constant robust regression with the Andrews' function (a = 3.0) [2]
 ---
 ### Options and Parameter Values